kestra-io/docs/content/blogs/2024-03-04-kestra-databricks.md

 Kestra is designed to orchestrate and schedule scalable data workflows, thereby enhancing DataOps teams' productivity.
 It can construct, operate, manage, and monitor a [variety of complex workflows](https://kestra.io/docstutorialflowable) sequentially or in parallel.

-Kestra can execute workflows based on event-based, time-based, and API-based scheduling, giving complete control.
+Kestra can execute workflows based on event-based, time-based, and API-based scheduling, giving data teams complete control over their orchestration.
 Databricks already offers many cost optimization processes like data compression and auto-scaling.
-However, Kestra makes it simpler to create or delete Databricks compute cluster, upload or download files from Databricks File System (DBFS), and query data by integrating with Databrick’s storage and compute resources.
+However, Kestra makes it simpler to create or delete Databricks compute clusters, upload or download files from Databricks File System (DBFS), and query data by integrating with Databricks's storage and compute resources.
 Not only this, Kestra also supports interacting with Databricks jobs.

 ### Kestra's Plugin System ###